brettwooldridge/HikariCP/README.md

 We're not going to (overly) question the design decisions of other pools, but we will say that some other pools seem to implement a lot of "gimmicks" that proportedly improve performance.
-HikariCP achieves high-performance even in pools of unrealistic sizes (5,000 connections anyone?).
+HikariCP achieves high-performance even in pools beyond unrealistic deployment sizes.
 Either these "gimmicks" are a case of premature optimization or reflective of a poor design/lack of understanding of how to leaverage the JVM JIT to full effect.

 ##### ***Missing Knobs*** #####
 In keeping with the *simple is better* or *less is more* design philosophy, some knobs and features are intentionally left out.
-Here are some, and the reasons.
+Here are two, and the rationale.

 **Statement Cache**<br/>
 Most major database JDBC drivers already have a PreparedStatement cache that can be